 The kind of compensation available depends on the scale of your injuries and the circumstances involved.
 You should be able to claim for medical expenses, treatment in the ER, physical therapy, rehabilitation, as well as lost wages or earning capacity.
 You may also be able to claim for pain and suffering, emotional trauma and impact on your quality of life.

 If it can be proven that the driver was reckless or had a history of driving recklessly, then you may also be able to get punitive damages.
-Your rideshare attorney may be able to show that the ride-share company was negligent, as it was aware that the driver had been involved in serious accidents before.
+Your Uber accident attorney in Fishers, IN, may be able to show that the ride-share company was negligent, as it was aware that the driver had been involved in serious accidents before.

 Uber and Lyft Insurance in Indiana